sagemath/trac_to_gh/Issue 9742.md

 # Issue 9742: Sorting edges of a graph

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9742

 Original creator: rbeezer